Pragmatic UX Design

 Evaluating the Status Quo

-As we hit the goal of 100 partner cities, things started slowing down.
-We had inevitably accrued a large amount of development and design debt.
+As the goal of 100 partner cities was hit, things started slowing down.

 The Input

-As UX designers at CITIES, we are privileged to have access to various sales, support, and customer success teams, both on the field and in-house, giving us a wide funnel of available feedback channels.
+As a UX designer at CITIES, I am privileged to have access to the sales, support, and customer success teams, both in the field and in-house, giving me a wide funnel of available feedback channels.

-Below are the main sources of input we considered when exploring what shape our new platform should take.
+Below are the main sources of input that I considered when exploring what shape the new platform should take.

 Chat bubble icon